top of page

 When steric number is 4, hybridization is sp3

-Exception: When an atom that appears to be sp3 hybridized has lone pairs adjacent to a pi bond, that atom is in fact sp2 hybridized.
+Exception: When an atom that appears to be sp3 hybridized has a lone pair adjacent to a pi bond, that atom is in fact sp2 hybridized.